SamCabV/pattersons_worms_sandbox_complexity/reports/final_report.md

 <img src="pics/Worm_length.png" width="600" height="440" />

+*Figure 5.
+Plot the worm lengths over the corresponding encoding numbers, x-ticks removed for clarity.*

 To further look at this truncated data we also plotted the pmf of worm lenghts on both a regular and log-log axis:

 <img src="pics/PMF.png" width="600" height="440" />

+*Figure 6.
+PMF plot of worm lengths.*

 <img src="pics/PMF_loglog.png" width="600" height="440" />

+*Figure 7.
+PMF plot of worm lenths in log-log axis.*